 George Orwell's dystopian fiction Nineteen Eighty-Four is enjoying a renaissance.
-According to the lastest sales rankings published by Amazon.com, sales of the classic novel's 2003 reprint have spiked 3,100% over the past 24 hours as coverage has widened of the fresh reports (and new confusion) about the National Security Agency's data gathering programs and the 29-year-old Booz Allen Hamilton ex-employee, Edward Snowden, who leaked details about them last week.
-Amazon's "movers and shakers" feature, which tracks such data, changes fairly often, so we're including a screenshot of the page taken on Tuesday afternoon:
+According to the latest sales rankings published by Amazon, sales of the classic novel's 2003 reprint have spiked 3,100 percent over the past 24 hours as coverage has widened of the fresh reports (and new confusion) about the National Security Agency's data-gathering programs and the 29-year-old Booz Allen Hamilton ex-employee, Edward Snowden, who leaked details about them last week.

 The sales spike could be even more pronounced than current data indicate.
-Earlier this morning Geekosystem reported that sales for the same 2003 edition has spike nearly 7,000%, a moment captured by a screenshot at Gawker.
+Earlier this morning Geekosystem reported that sales for the same 2003 edition has spike nearly 7,000 percent, a moment captured by a screenshot at Gawker.

 This article is from the archive of our partner The Wire.